simonavril/bookmarks/README.md

-Bookmarks  Dev -Devops
+Bookmarks  Dev - Devops
 ==================

-Here is the evolving list of really blog posts that I want bookmarked.
+Here is the evolving list of notes/blog posts that I want bookmarked.

 ----------